 A commercially-licensed pilot with instrument and instructor ratings, Shelley is passionate about outback flying and loves nothing more than to introduce her students and fellow pilots to her big backyard.

 Shelley spent nine years as Editor of Australian Flying Magazine, the only Australian magazine devoted entirely to light aircraft flying.
-At the end of 2008, she moved to freelance writing, including a significant contribution to the success of the CASA Out-n-Back series of online videos and the OnTrack planning program.
+At the end of 2008, she moved to freelance writing, including a significant contribution to the success of both series of CASA's popular Out-n-Back online videos and the OnTrack planning program.

 However, it is Shelley's regular destination story which featured in Australian Flying for 18 years that has made her one of the country's most well-recognised members of the General Aviation community.
 Her features have become a staple source of recommendation for pilots and travellers planning itineraries around the country.
 Without exception, they are honest appraisals and follow personal, self-funded experiences at every location.